shiv-vrat/CatVNoncat-Deep-Learning/README.md

 # CatVNoncat-Deep-Learning
 ## Introduction
-I have created this code using <b>Andrews Ng's DeepLearning.ai</b> Course on Coursera.
+I have created this code using <b>Andrews Ng's DeepLearning.ai</b> course on Coursera.
 It Uses Python Code to Build a Basic Deep Learning Network from Scratch.